-MARAMA's contractor examined adopted federal and regional control strategies to determine those that would result in post-2007 emission reductions of PM{2.5} or PM{2.5} precursors from non-EGU point sources.
+MARAMA's contractor examined adopted federal and regional control strategies to determine those that would result in post-2007 emission reductions of PM2.5 or PM2.5 precursors from non-EGU point sources.
 Two federal toxics-related maximum achievable control technology (MACT) standards were identified that affect Connecticut sources, one for reciprocating internal combustion engines (RICE) and the other for industrial/commercial/institutional (ICI) boilers and process heaters.
-The contractor examined EPA guidance and documentation to determine that the RICE MACT will provide NOx or PM{2.5} emission reductions and the ICI/process heater MACT will provide PM{2.5} emission reductions from several non-EGU source classifications during the maintenance period.
+The contractor examined EPA guidance and documentation to determine that the RICE MACT will provide NOx or PM2.5 emission reductions and the ICI/process heater MACT will provide PM2.5 emission reductions from several non-EGU source classifications during the maintenance period.

-EGU Point Source Growth and Control Factors62
+EGU Point Source Growth and Control Factors

 The 2007 EGU emissions were grown to future years based on AEO2011 electricity generation projections that delineated by market region and fuel type.
 The 2007 emissions were extracted for those units flagged as EGUs in the MANE-VU 2007 inventory.
 The appropriate AEO2011 growth factor was applied to the 2007 emissions to calculate a "growth only" emission value for 2017 and 2025.
-The following key assumptions were made based on the fact that these inventories are not intended to be used for SIP-quality photochemical modeling:
+The following key assumptions were made because these inventories are not intended to be used for SIP-quality photochemical modeling:

-- Any growth beyond unit capacity or permit limits was not limited (e.g., fuel consumption was allowed to grow beyond a unit's physical capacity or permit limit); - Generation from any new units that may come on line and operate prior to 2025 but did not exist in 2007 is not explicitly included, but instead is assumed to be implicitly accounted for in the AEO2011 growth forecasts;
+- Any growth beyond unit capacity or permit limits was not limited (e.g., fuel consumption was allowed to grow beyond a unit's physical capacity or permit limit); - Generation from any new units that may come on line and operate prior to 2025 but did not exist in 2007 is not explicitly included, but instead is assumed to be implicitly accounted for in the AEO2011 growth forecasts; - Similarly, generation from specific units that have or may shut down after 2007 is not explicitly accounted for, but instead, is assumed to be implicitly accounted for in the AEO2011 growth forecasts. - States indicated where post-2007 controls were to be applied on a unit-by-unit basis.
+The control factors were applied to the grown emissions to calculate a "growth and control" emission value for 2025.